 Useful resources to help you with Patreon:

-If you found this post helpful, follow me on Facebook, Twitter and Instagram.
+You can stay updated with my adventures and advice on Facebook and Instagram.
 Or you can subscribe to my YouTube channel.
-I give all my advice out for free on my website.
-If you want to say thanks, you can buy me a coffee!
+I give all my advice for free on my website.
+If you want to say thanks, you can buy me a coffee.

-Well lets follow your advice and here is my Patreon which has lots of public stuff for those who do not want to sign up and lots of exclusive rewards for those who do want to sign up đ
+2. Well lets follow your advice and here is my Patreon which has lots of public stuff for those who do not want to sign up and lots of exclusive rewards for those who do want to sign up 🙂

 http://patreon.com/philnolan3dj